Impact on Business (GRI3-3)

 Number of children and youth who received knowledge about renewable energy, energy conservation, and environmental stewardship.

-people, (cumulative)
+people, cumulatively

 Partner networks

-networks, (cumulative)
+networks, cumulatively

 Renewable energy learning centers established

-centers, (cumulative)
+centers, cumulatively

 Public infrastructure projects completed

-structures, (cumulative)
+structures, cumulatively

 Cost savings from external training initiatives

-million baht, (cumulative)
+million baht, cumulatively

-CKPower's commitment to social responsibility and sustainable growth is exemplified through the Hinghoi Project, a key driver of sustainability that integrates economic, social, and environmental dimensions.
 This initiative leverages personnel expertise and community collaboration to address local needs sustainably, starting with community lifestyle surveys and co-creating innovative solutions with community members and network partners to ensure alignment with local priorities.

 The Hinghoi Project, which forms the cornerstone of CKPower’s efforts to raise awareness, develop knowledge, and deploy innovative technology in communities, is implemented through three core pillars: